AmazingAmpharos/OoT-Randomizer/README.md

 This setting randomizes the items sold in shops.
 When it is used, all shop items are randomly re-arranged among all 8 of the original game's shops.
 This setting causes the Bombchu Shop to be open from the very beginning of the game, and this setting considers the two shops in adult Kakariko
-Village to be distinct shops from the two similar shops in child Castle Town; however, the shops in Kokiri Forest, Goron City, and Zora Domain are the same shops as both ages.
+Village to be distinct shops from the two similar shops in child Castle Town; however, the shops in Kokiri Forest, Goron City, and Zora's Domain are the same shops as both ages.
 This setting overrides the "Bombchus considered in logic" editing of the shop item pool.

 ### Off